App Service networking features

 - An ASE is in a subnet, and any networking rules apply to all the traffic to and from that ASE.
 If you want to assign inbound traffic rules for just one app, use access restrictions.

 The features noted for the multi-tenant service can be used together to solve more elaborate use cases.
-Two of the more common use cases are described here, but they're just examples.
+Two of the more common use cases are described here, but that's just examples.
 By understanding what the various features do, you can meet nearly all your system architecture needs.

 Place an app into a virtual network